vsekhar/vcloud/README.md

 		date '+%Y-%m-%d %H:%M:%S'		# output date (for the log)
 		# execute my stuff...

-See `pkg/vcloud-launch` for a complete example script.
+See `pkg/vcloud-launch` for an example script.

 Transferring files from the cluster to the local machine
 --------------------------------------------------------